💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 Hidalgo became the first state to recognize non-binary people.

-LGBT discrimination in Hidalgo is illegal in some contexts.
+LGBT discrimination in Hidalgo is unknown.

 Current status

-LGBT employment discrimination in Hidalgo is sexual orientation only.
+LGBT employment discrimination in Hidalgo is unknown.

 Current status